Nixon vs. Kennedy (Mad Men)

 "Nixon vs. Kennedy" is the twelfth episode of the first season of American television series Mad Men.
-Written by Lisa Albert and the Jacquemetton couple (Maria Jacquemetton and Andre Jacquemetton) and directed by Alan Taylor, the episode originally aired on AMC on October 11, 2007, in the United States.
+Written by Lisa Albert and the Jacquemettons (Maria Jacquemetton and Andre Jacquemetton) and directed by Alan Taylor, the episode first aired on AMC on October 11, 2007, in the United States.
 In the episode, Sterling Cooper employees party after hours, a new man is hired, and the audience gains more insight into Don Draper's past.